surniaulula/wpsso/readme.txt

 = 8.14.0-dev.2 =

-(2020/11/24) Added a 'disabled' status light (Yellow) to the SSO &gt; Features Status page.
+(2020/11/24) Added a WP SiteMaps filter.
+Added new features in the SSO &gt; Features Status &gt; Standard Features metabox.

 = 8.13.0 =